dchua-ch/Stats-preview-card/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
 I marked up and styled the mobile layout first.
-The mobile layout consists of an image and a div with text wrapped in a containing div, with class ".text-container".
-I then turned .text-container into a flexbox container.
+The mobile layout consists of an image and a div with text wrapped in a containing flexbox div, with class ".flex-container".
 The desktop layout was implemented by using a media query and changing the flex-direction.

 ### Built with
 - CSS custom properties
 - Flexbox
 - Mobile-first workflow